 This is because bronzers are often used for the dark shadows within contouring.
 The difference between contouring and bronzing however, is that bronzing is used to create the illusion of a ‘sun-kissed’ appearance within the skin.

-Contouring on the other hand, uses dark shades to add depth to the bone structure of the skin and is applied with much more precision.
-E.g into the hollows of the cheeks.
+Contouring on the other hand, uses dark shades to add depth to the bone structure, such as the jawline, and can help chisel and define features like the cheekbone.

 If you are starting out with contouring for the first time, then first, make sure that you have the right products and tools to get the technique right.
 Luckily, it doesn’t require too much to get perfect contour.